uperl/NewFangle/README.md

 my $bool = newrelic_configure_log($filename, $level);
 ```

-Configure the C SDK's logging system.  `$level` should be one of:
+Configure the C SDK's logging system.
+If the literal string `stdout`
+or `stdout` is specified for `$filename`, then the logs will be
+written to standard output or standard error, respectively.  `$level`
+should be one of:

 - `error`
 - `warning`